-At 30-Years Old, I Realized I Was Getting Nowhere, So I Went To College
+At 30-Years Old, I Realized I Was Getting Anywhere

 I started out a community college and studied radio broadcasting.
 I quickly discovered that I had a voice for radio and worked at a variety of radio and TV stations.
 I continued my education to get a Bachelor’s and a Master’s degree from Washington State University.

-I married my daughter’s mom in 1999.
+I married in 1999.
 It only took a few years to realize that the marriage was bound to end.
 She struggled with extreme depression, anxiety, and obsessive-compulsive disorder.
 When Annie was born in 2005, she was unable to care for her.
 I had to make some hard choices.
 Now I’m a single dad.

 Sometimes We Wind Up Right Back Where We Started

 After I graduated college, I started teaching communication courses.
 I spent a few years teaching in the Midwest before getting a job back at the college where I’d started as a student ten years earlier.

 In 2013, I bought my first home.
 It’s a nice little 3-bedroom house in the historic district of Yakima, Washington.
 In 2019, I decided that homeownership wasn’t for me.
 Sold the house, paid off all my debt, started renting an apartment, and investing in stocks.